Configure forms for attribute editing

 Configure conditionally required elements

-You can conditionally require form elements based on previous values entered in the form.
+You can conditionally require form elements based on previous values entered on the form.
 For example, a debris description field should only be required if the length of the storm debris is greater than 3 meters.

 The Expressions pop-up appears, displaying expressions previously created for the form.